thanhqtran/thanhqtran.github.io/_posts/2023-7-9-math-reading.md

 ## Macro

-- **Transitional** (fast read and good build-up)
+- **Transitional**
-  - Advanced Macroeconomics: An Introduction for Undergraduates -- covering Hamiltonian, and basic Ramsey
+  - Advanced Macroeconomics: An Introduction for Undergraduates
-  - Introduction to Economic Growth (C.I.Jones) -- Solow, Romer's and Jones' endogenous growth theory.
-The Math appendix is very helpful.
+  - Introduction to Economic Growth (C.I.Jones)
-  - Unified Growth Theory (Galor) -- a good introduction to OLG and micro-founded macro dynamics
+  - Unified Growth Theory (Galor)

-- **Classics**
+- **Core**
-  - Economic Growth (Barro, Sala-i-Martin) -- people praised the appendix for a good reason.
-A lot of empirical evidence.
+  - Economic Growth (Barro, Sala-i-Martin)
-  - Advanced Macroeconomics (Romer) -- not really "that" technical, but the explanation is superb.
-Also accompanied by a solutions manual.
+  - Advanced Macroeconomics (Romer) -- Also accompanied by a solutions manual.
-  - Introduction to Modern Economic Growth (Acemoglu) -- quite technical with lots of proofs for a good reason.
-The book contains everything you need.
-There is one Solutions Manual by Peters and Simsek.
+  - Introduction to Modern Economic Growth (Acemoglu) -- There is one Solutions Manual by Peters and Simsek.
-  - Lectures on Macroeconomics (Blanchard, Fischer) -- I like the continuous and discrete treatment of the OLG.
+  - Lectures on Macroeconomics (Blanchard, Fischer)
-  - Foundations of Modern Macroeconomics (Heijdra) -- literature survey with good explanations and comprehensive package.
-There is one companion book "Foundations of Modern Macroeconomics: Exercise & Solutions Manual"
+  - Foundations of Modern Macroeconomics (Heijdra) --  There is one companion book "Foundations of Modern Macroeconomics: Exercise & Solutions Manual"
-  - Advanced Macroeconomics: An Easy Guide (Campante, Sturzenegger, Velasco) -- very much like Heijdra's
+  - Advanced Macroeconomics: An Easy Guide (Campante, Sturzenegger, Velasco)
   - Intertemporal Macroeconomics (Azariadis) -- lots of graphs and dynamical systems that give you an idea of how your model should look like.
   - [Groth's Lecture Notes in Macroeconomics](https://web.econ.ku.dk/okocg/VM/VM-general/Material/Chapters-VM.htm)
+  - Economic Dynamics: Phase Diagrams and Their Economic Application (Shone)
+  - Dynamic Macroeconomic Theory (Sargent)

 - **Subfield-focused**
   - RBC: The ABC of RBCs (McCandless), [Real Business Cycle Theory: A Semiparametric Approach (Kimball)](http://www-personal.umich.edu/~mkimball/Econ611/book-ec611-2004.pdf), [Groth's Lecture Notes in Macroeconomics (chapter 30)](https://web.econ.ku.dk/okocg/VM/VM-general/Kapitler%20til%20bog/Ch30-2016-1.pdf)